Candy-dev0/Quran-app/README.md

 A Python-based Quran audio player built with `customtkinter` and `python-vlc`.

+## Roadmap:
+I plan to switch over to JS or Tauri in the release development stage I am currently using Python for Proof Of Concept.
 ## Features
 - Search bar for quick Surah selection.
 - Multi-reciter support (Sudais, Dossari, Alafasy).